The Blacker the Berry (novel): Plot summary

-In Harlem, Emma Lou meets a young man named John whom she decides is "too dark."
+In Harlem, Emma Lou meets a young man named John whom she decides is "too dark".
 She heads to an employment agency seeking work as a stenographer; lacking experience, she pads her account of her skills.
 She is sent to a real-estate office for an interview, only to be told that they have someone else in mind.
-She returns to the agency and the manager, Mrs. Blake, invites her to lunch, and Emma Lou is "warmed toward any suggestion of friendliness" and excited to have the chance "to make a welcome contact."
+She returns to the agency and the manager, Mrs. Blake, invites her to lunch, and Emma Lou is "warmed toward any suggestion of friendliness" and glad to have "a chance to make a welcome contact".

-Mrs. Blake tells her about work prospects, saying that black businessmen preferred to hire light-skinned, pretty girls; she advises Emma Lou to go to Columbia Teachers' College and train for a job in the public-school system.
-After lunch, Emma is walking on Seventh Avenue and while stopping to check her reflection, she notices a few young black men nearby and hears one comment, "There’s a girl for you ‘Fats’", to which the reply is: "Man, you know I don’t haul no coal."
+Mrs. Blake tells her about work prospects, saying that "lots of our Negro businessmen have a definite type of girl in mind and will not hire any other"; she advises Emma Lou to go to Columbia Teachers' College and train for a job in the public school system.
+After lunch, Emma is walking on Seventh Avenue and while stopping to check her reflection, she notices a few young black men nearby and hears one comment, "There’s a girl for you 'Fats'", to which the reply is: "Man, you know I don’t haul no coal."